Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-irequest-last-content'/>

 * ### IRequestLastContent

-In some cases endpoint can ask for last sent messages in channel, to handle that event <b>IRequestLastContent</b> was introduced.
+In some cases endpoint can ask for last sent messages in channel, to handle that event `IRequestLastContent` was introduced.

 ```csharp
   [EndpointMetadata(Name = "Last Messages Endpoint", SupportedRoles = SupportedRoles.Both)]